 Père Lachaise Cemetery

+Looking for an unusual activity in Paris?
 It has been said that Père Lachaise is the most visited graveyard in the world.
 It’s not surprising, as many famous people are buried here.
 Although visiting a graveyard may seem a bit sombre, the beauty of the artistic grave stones makes for a very fascinating and inspiring visit.

 As you make your way along the paths, your attention will be drawn to the many eye-catching monuments.
 Some of the most famous graves are Oscar Wilde (writer), Jim Morrison (lead singer of The Doors) and Georges Rodenbach (Belgian writer/poet).
-Posted at the entrances are maps highlighting the most well known.
+Posted at the entrances are maps highlighting the most well-known.

 A prominent fixture on the Parisian skyline, the Sacré-Cœur is a breath-taking building.
 You can appreciate it by both day and night, each offering a unique view of Paris from its high vantage point.
 The Sacré-Cœur is a magnificent work of architecture and makes for a magical atmosphere to relax.
-Entrance is free, but there is a small fee to climb the dome or visit the crypt.
+Entry is free, but there is a small fee to climb the dome or visit the crypt.

 Musée d’Art Moderne